dcberlin/dcb-berlin-guide/README.md

 * Copy the `.env.local` template to `.env` and fill in the missing environment variables (Mapbox API token etc.).
 * Make sure you have Docker and Docker Compose installed.
 * Run all the required containers with `docker-compose up`.
 * You're good to go!
-Any changes in the repos will be reflected in the containers as well thanks to Docker volumes.
+Any changes will be reflected in the containers as well thanks to Docker volumes.